actum/accessibility/README.md

 ### WCAG Documents

-WCAG (Web Content Accessibility Guidelines) documents published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) explain how to make web content more accessible to people with various abilities and disabilities.
+WCAG (Web Content Accessibility Guidelines) documents published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) explain how to make the web content more accessible to people with various abilities and disabilities.

 Our simplified WCAG documents can help you to learn the essential information to understand and develop more accessible websites.